rockylo/rhodes-api-docs/README.md

-Rhomobile Documentation Project
+Rhodes API Documentation Project
 ==================

-This is a simple CMS and documentation for the Rhomobile platform: [http://docs.rhomobile.com](http://docs.rhomobile.com)
+This is a simple CMS and documentation for the Rhomobile platform: [http://rhodesapi.rhomobile.com](http://rhodesapi.rhomobile.com)

-Edge changes to this repository are tracked realtime on [http://edgedocs.rhomobile.com](http://edgedocs.rhomobile.com)
+Edge changes to this repository are tracked realtime on [http://rhodesapi-edge.rhomobile.com](http://rhodesapi-edge.rhomobile.com)

-If you'd like to propose an edit to the Rhomobile docs, fork this repo, then send us a pull request.
+If you'd like to propose an edit to the Rhodes API docs, fork this repo, then send us a pull request.

 This tool is based off the excellent [heroku-docs project!](https://github.com/heroku/heroku-docs)